Impact Spotlight

 About

-In Guatemala, the Indigenous communities surrounding the Lake Atitlán watershed are disproportionately experiencing the impacts of environmental degradation.
+In Guatemala, the Indigenous communities living around the Lake Atitlán watershed disproportionately experience the impacts of environmental degradation.
 Local agriculture and fishing economies are drying up along with the watershed.
-Moreover, the region has an unreliable, unsustainable grid, leading to frequent power outages for those who have access to energy in the first place.
+Moreover, the region has an unreliable, unsustainable electric grid, leading to frequent power outages for those who have access to energy in the first place.
 Residents have an average income of $1.20/day, making access to electricity unaffordable for most community members.

-Natün Guatemala is a Maya-led organization that uses community-led initiatives to improve local educational, nutritional, health, and economic development.
+Natün Guatemala is a Mayan-led organization that uses community-centered initiatives to improve local educational, nutritional, health, and economic development.
 As an organization made up of individuals from the community, they promote Indigenous leadership, rights, and capacity alongside local Indigenous leadership councils.
-With over a decade of work in their community, Natün continues to co-design all of their projects with the community they serve.
+With over a decade of work in their community, Natün continues to co-design all of their projects with the communities they serve.

 HF Partnership